 Salt water rinses kill many types of bacteria via osmosis, meaning it removes the water from the bacteria.
 Hence they are a good guard against infection, especially after procedures.

 Aside from their disinfectant properties, salt water rinses can also be used to treat other oral problems like canker sores to allergies and toothaches.
 They can also have positive effects on your respiratory health, making them remedies for cold and flu season.

-Using salt for mouth rinse is an affordable and easy home remedy used to ease oral discomfort.
+Using salt for mouth rinse is one of the easy and affordable home remedies for toothache.
+The rinse can also be used to ease oral discomfort.
 There are several benefits of this homemade solution.

 History of Salt Water for Medicinal Use

 The medicinal use of salt dates back to 1600 B.C.
 In fact, the health benefits of salt have been recorded in some of the oldest medical scripts.
 It was said that salt could dry out and even disinfect wounds.
 In ancient Egyptian medicine prescribed anti-infective solutions which had salt as a base ingredient.

 These solutions were administered orally, applied as an ointment or used as a suppository (a solid medical device designed to be inserted into the rectum or vagina to dissolve).
 Greek medicine also had a mixture made of salt and honey to create a topical application to disinfect wounds and cuts.

 The benefits are discussed below, along with the procedure to make and use them.

 Health Benefits of Salt Water Rinses

 According to the Oral Cancer Foundation the high alcohol content in most mouthwashes can irritate your mouth, particularly your gums.